FraDiBen/OpenAllTabs/README.md

 ###### Why?

-Cause it solves mu procrastination-&-forget behaviour with multiple tabs on multiple devices.
+Cause it solves my procrastination-&-forget behaviour with multiple tabs on multiple devices.

 I usually keep open lots of tabs on my devices, I do so as I can go back to each tab later and read the content at my pace.
 I keep multiple tabs open because sometimes content of tabs looks interesting but not enough to be saved in my Favorite list.